 How to know if your phone is hacked

 Thankfully, some signs can alert you that your phone has been compromised.
-Here are some things to watch out for:
+Any combination of these signs can signal a hacked phone.

-• You’re experiencing lots of pop-up ads
+- You’re experiencing lots of pop-up ads.

 Cybercriminals have gone mobile.
 Not familiar with the kinds of hacking that can occur on your phone?
 Now's the time to learn!
 The more informed you are, the less likely you are to be a victim.
+Below are the most common cyberattacks on cell phones today:

 Mobile spyware